NQ-TU/MusicVisuals/README.md

 - Noel McCarthy:

 I am really happy with how the terrain is generated and looks.
 I wanted to create a visual similar to images of "synthwaves" but with my own spin on it, using cubes to create the terrain.
 I really like the "flying" affect and the user can imagine many different scenes, as the color may be changed easily using the hue variable.
 This means the user can imaine they are navigating through a highrise city, over a wavey ocean, desert dunes or hilly fields.
 I took a lot of inspiration in my visuals from TheCodingTrain, most significant of which is the nebulaBackground.
-This uses the concept of icosurfaces, which merges together points in proximity to each other.
+This uses the concept of isosurfaces, which merges together points in proximity to each other, but in 2D space.
 Had i more time i would've liked to change the colors so they represented nebula clouds, making them a more passive background feature, however I am still incredibly happy with how they turned out especially with how they interact with the particles.
+I am also proud of the Heartbeat.java file with how it is structured.
+I learned a huge amount about the processing library and really enjoyed the collaberation aspect, understanding how others code, diagnosing issues as a team, and using github.

 - Patrick Akinsowon:
 Really happy with how the assignment turned out.
 Followed the concept of throwing things at the wall and picking was sticks.
 Turns out that it can be the best approach method sometimes.
 I liked all the shapes in my visual but I think the square one could've looked a bit better.
 Maybe I could've tried another shape thinking about it now.